jxv/jxv.github.io/blog/2017-10-20-Version-You-an-API-for-Great-Good.md

 In a typical and self-contained code base, we abstract effects through some kind of interface.
 It could be a class, a monad, or whatever.
-An IDL enforces that abstraction into language agnostic interface.
+An IDL enforces that abstraction into a language agnostic interface.
 This interface is the spec.
 With a generator, the spec creates a client side SDK and a server-side stubs.
 It doesn’t have to stop there.